DavidReider/MagicEdenFloorTrack/README.md

 1. fork the repository
 2. git clone the forked repository
-3. run 'npm install' within the repository
-4. create a feature branch
+3. create a feature branch
-5. make changes
+4. make changes
-6. push changes and create a pull request to the main repository
+5. push changes and create a pull request to the main repository